Max-Jacobi/sroeos/README.md

 ### Quick Start:

 (1) Set up a make.inc file for your machine.
-Examples are provided, use a symbolic link to point to your custom file.
+It needs to be in the root directory of the EOS.
+Examples are provided in the make_inc_examples directory.
+Use a symbolic link to point to your custom file.
 See the User Guide for compiler and library dependencies.
 In short, you'll need Fortran, C/C++, HDF5, BLAS, and LAPACK.

 (2) The SRO EOS comes in three parts: